Top 10 Largest Freshwater Lakes in the World with Facts

 Lake Michigan (North America)

-▪ Lake Michigan is one of the five Great Lakes of North America.
+• Lake Michigan is one of the famous five Great Lakes of North America.

-▪ It is the second-largest of the Great Lakes by volume and the third-largest by surface area.
+• It’s the second-largest by volume and third-largest by the Great Lakes surface area.

-▪ The lake is flanked by multiple long bays, including Green Bay in the northwest, and Grand Traverse and Little Traverse bays in the northeast.
+• The long, scenic bays like Green Bay in the northwest and Grand Traverse and Little Traverse in the northeast add to the lake’s beauty.

 Lake Baikal (Russia)

-▪ UNESCO declared Baikal a World Heritage Site in 1996.
+• Lake Baikal was recognized for its beauty and importance as a UNESCO World Heritage Site in 1996.

 Great Bear Lake (North America)

-▪ The lake is also a UNESCO World Heritage Site, a Canadian Heritage River and a Ramsar site.
+• Great Bear Lake is recognized as a UNESCO World Heritage Site, a Canadian Heritage River, and a Ramsar site.

 Lake Tanganyika (Africa)

-▪ The lake is shared among Tanzania, the Democratic Republic of the Congo (DRC), Burundi, and Zambia.
+• Four African countries share this amazing lake: Tanzania, the Democratic Republic of the Congo (DRC), Burundi, and Zambia.
+Tanzania and DRC have the biggest portions.

 Lake Malawi (Africa)